Formulary (List of Drugs)

 - Medical supplies associated with the injection of insulin such as syringes, needles, alcohol swabs, and gauze.

 Please select a plan below for specific formulary information.

 What are Medicare Part B Covered Drugs?

 Medicare Part B covered drugs include a limited number of prescription drugs such as those you get in a hospital outpatient department under certain circumstances, injected drugs you get in a doctor's office, certain oral cancer drugs, and drugs used with some types of durable medical equipment (like a nebulizer or infusion pump).
-Medicare Part B drugs include, but are not limited to, the following types of drugs.
+Certain diabetic supplies, such as: monitors, test strips and lancets are covered under Part B. Medicare Part B drugs include, but are not limited to, the following types of drugs: